High-energy neutrino signatures from pulsar remnants of binary neutron-star mergers: coincident detection prospects with gravitational waves: Neutrino production

 \subsection{Electron and photon spectra}

 In this subsection we discuss the electron and the photon spectra used for the calculation of the neutrino fluences.
-The spectral energy distribution (SED) fittings of Galactic pulsar-wind nebulae (PWNe) reveal that broken power-law injection spectra of non-thermal electrons can explain multiwavelength photon spectra \citep[e.g.][]{2010ApJ...715.1248T}.
+The spectral energy distribution (SED) fittings of Galactic pulsar-wind nebula (PWNe) reveal that broken power-law injection spectra of non-thermal electrons can explain multiwavelength photon spectra \citep[e.g.][]{2010ApJ...715.1248T}.
 We use a similar broken power-law injection spectrum for non-thermal electrons:

 where $\gamma_{e,\rm br}$ is the break Lorentz factor for the electrons.
 We choose a harder spectra for $\gamma_e<\gamma_{e,\rm br}$ and a softer spectra for $\gamma_e$ above $\gamma_{e,\rm br}$.
 For Galactic PWNe, $\gamma_{e,\rm br} \sim 10^5-10^6$ to explain the observed multi-wavelength spectra, which might correspond to the bulk Lorentz factor of the pulsar wind.
 However, ~\citet{Vurm:2021dgo} showed that the pair injection even at the upstream of the termination shock will cause a gradual decrease of wind velocity, which leads to a lower break Lorentz factor.
-In addition, recent ALMA observations for superluminous supernovae (SLSNe) resulted in non detection of mm-wave radio signals, which indicates that the values of $\gamma_{e,\rm br}$ and $\epsilon_B$ are lower than those for Galactic PWNe~\citep{2021MNRAS.508...44M}.
+In addition, recent ALMA observations for superluminous supernovae (SLSNe)\footnote{The magnetar model discussed here, or in general such pulsar-wind nebula models can inject energy into the optically thick ejecta leading to a SLSNe~\citep{Kasen:2009tg}.} resulted in non detection of mm-wave radio signals, which indicates that the values of $\gamma_{e,\rm br}$ and $\epsilon_B$ are lower than those for Galactic PWNe~\citep{2021MNRAS.508...44M}.
 Hence, we choose $\gamma_{e,\rm br} = 10^3$.

 The photon spectra is denoted by $d N_\gamma^\prime/d \varepsilon_\gamma^\prime$.
 We consider non-thermal and thermal photon fields, which are supplied by the nebula and the ejecta, respectively.
 The energy density of these photon fields are obtained by solving equations~\eqref{eq:nth} and~\eqref{eq:th}.
 To obtain the energy distribution of the non-thermal photon field, we solve the transport equation of electron-positron pairs in the nebula and calculate electromagnetic cascades via synchrotron and inverse Compton emissions as well as the subsequent Breit-Wheeler process ($\gamma+\gamma\rightarrow e^++e^-$).
 The distribution of the thermal photon field is given by estimating the temperature of the ejecta.
-Details of the photon fields will be discussed in the companion paper~\cite{Mukho_em}.
+Details of the photon fields will be discussed in the companion paper~\cite{Mukhopadhyay:2025tvz}.